 For XTL projects, we can work with a client specified gasifier or recommend one for the application.
 EFT can then provide the FT Synthesis and product upgrading and, in some cases, the syngas clean-up design, to be incorporated into the overall plant process design.

-For GTL applications EFT incorporates a well established proprietary, patented clean-up step in its design to bring key contaminants down to ppb (parts per billion) levels.
-This step is critical for protecting the FT catalysts and can extend their useful life significantly.
+For GTL applications EFT incorporates a combination of commercial proven and well established proprietary, patented clean-up steps in its design to bring key contaminants down to ppb (parts per billion) levels.
+This step is critical for protecting the FT catalysts and can extend its useful life significantly.

 Advanced Fixed Bed FT Catalyst/Reactor System